KayraCembercii/KayraCembercii/README.md

 - 👀 I’m interested in Unity 3D and 2D indie games.
 - 🌱 I’m currently learning Unity and C#
 - 💞️ I’m looking to collaborate
-- 📫 How to reach me https://www.linkedin.com/mwlite/in/kayra-çemberci-693b81215
+- 📫 How to reach me: https://www.linkedin.com/mwlite/in/kayra-çemberci-693b81215

 <!---
 KayraCembercii/KayraCembercii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.